 If you can’t define the exact path of the non-linear growth, what’s the value of looking at this chart?
 It’s main benefit is psychological.
 The more awareness you can bring to the psychological pitfalls of entrepreneurship, the more you can prepare ourselves for them.
 As more people are beginning their own entrepreneurial ventures, it becomes critical to understand that building a business doesn’t work like other “jobs”.
 This can be incredibly valuable for small service-oriented “solopreneurs” who are making a go of it on their own.

 Most of the physical world follows a path of direct results; we think that with every additional unit of energy, we should get an additional unit of result.
-New businesses don’t grow that way, so don’t get frustrated (because frustration just leads to unhappiness and bad decision-making).
+New businesses don’t grow that way, so don’t get frustrated.
+Frustration just leads to unhappiness and bad decision-making.

-If you aren’t willing or able to get through it, don’t start.
+If you aren’t willing or able to get through the phase where you are getting less than what you are investing, don’t start.
 And if you are in the thick of it but you don’t want to invest more effort, get out!
 You’ll just be throwing money and time away, and you won’t get to the point of positive return.

 There are so many variables that influence it.
 It can depend on industry and profession, and it depends on revenue vs. expense.
-But keep looking for ways to accelerate towards the pivot point – look for activities that are truly investments in your business like relationship building and brand awareness – they’ll have have a positive impact down the line.
+But keep looking for ways to accelerate towards the pivot point.
+Look for activities that are truly investments in your business like relationship building and brand awareness.
+They’ll have have a positive impact down the line.